Water-related findings in new Conservation in the West Poll

-The seven-state survey, which is conducted by a bipartisan team of pollsters, has consistently found strong support for protecting the region’s natural resources.
+The survey, which is conducted by a bipartisan team of pollsters, has consistently found strong support for protecting the region’s natural resources.
 The 2017 poll was no exception, as shown in the graphic below.

 “The national political winds change direction every few years, but a passion for the outdoors and strong support for American public lands remain constant in the Mountain West,” Montana Governor Steve Bullock said in a press release announcing the new results.

 Below are four findings related to water that I took away from this year’s survey (if you have others, please leave a comment below or drop me a line!)

 One of the most interesting findings in this year’s survey is the high level of worry related to “low levels of water in rivers,” which ranked number one among the problems presented to respondents.
 It even beat out “our dependence on foreign oil” and “unemployment.”
 The survey was conducted in December 2016 and January 2017, when many parts of the West were experiencing fairly wet weather, but after years of drought, rivers such as the Colorado remain depleted and Westerners are still troubled.
 The graphic below also shows that three-quarters of voters rated the “pollution of rivers, lakes and streams” as an extremely, very, or somewhat serious problem.

 2) Water concerns vary across the Mountain West